 If the general rule applies and you’re entitled to notice of termination, there are two ways the employer can do this:

-Learn the minimum notice periods and how much notice is reasonable in our page on if you are fired.
+Learn the minimum notice periods and how much notice is reasonable in our page on how much notice an employer needs to give.

 This information applies to British Columbia, Canada